Montgomery St. Peter Montgomery St. Peter

 Tromsø, Norway

 Tromsø is a breathtaking city in Northern Norway, located about 200 miles north of the Arctic Circle.
-Tromsø is living in a snow globe during the wintertime.
-The city and surrounding nature is truly a winter wonderland that felt warm and vibrant even during the darkest and coldest time of the year.
-It’s a place to witness the Northern Lights, snowshoe up mountains overlooking the fjords, feed reindeer and learn about the indigenous Sami culture.
+Wintertime in Tromsø is like living in a snow globe.
+The city and surrounding nature are truly a winter wonderland that felt warm and vibrant even during the darkest and coldest time of the year.
+It’s a place to witness the Northern Lights, snowshoe up mountains overlooking the fjords, feed reindeer and learn about the indigenous Sámi culture.

 The Gateway to the Arctic